giztech0/Autodijagnostika-BIH/README.md

-# autodiag
+# gizz tuning

-Autodijagnostika (edukativnog karaktera)
-design by Dino Smajic
+design by Dino